snowyivu/ShinyColors/src/README.md

 2. First install the [Tampermonkey](https://tampermonkey.net/) extension
 3. After installing the extension，download the script: https://github.com/snowyivu/ShinyColors/raw/gh-pages/ShinyColors.user.js ，tampermonkey should prompt you to load it
-4. Refresh game page and the patch should work automatically
+4. Refresh game page and the patch should work automatically (If you have played before, you may need to clear your browser's cache and cookies to remove existing Japanese files)

 Game Address：[Direct Link](https://shinycolors.enza.fun/home) Recruit-a-friend for biuuu (the original Chinese dev!)
 [Recruit Link](https://go.enza.fun/YLZXbw)